maxim2266/FullFIX/doc/doc.md

 value of a tag in different formats, including a string, an integer, a double, etc.
 The same functions can also act as format validators.

+The parser takes raw bytes as input and provides an API for extracting messages one-by-one.
+Each message gets extracted and parsed (steps 1 and 2 above) and returned to the user as an efficient `tag->value` mapping.
+All processing happens in the same thread of execution to avoid any synchronisation overhead, especially  when integrating the library into an existing software.

 ### Data representation
 All the definitions of the data types described below are located in the file `include/fix.h`.